SoftUni-Internal/interactive-content/RO/01-Arrays/08-Homework.md

 The second element will be the second player's coordinates and so on.

-The initial state of the dashboard is
+The initial state of the dashboard is:

 ```js
 [[false, false, false],